 I decided to be bold and ask him about an early movie of his career.
 A movie I had been teasing and trying to get the writer Jim to watch leading up to this night.
 I said, “I recently watched the movie Inserts.”
 He seemed surprised I could even find a good copy of it or knew about it.
 I said I had and that I have been trying to sit down for a while to watch it.
 I wasn’t sure it was going to be good I admitted but that I did ended up liking it and thought it was such a bold movie for it’s time.
 He seemed a bit puzzled and I said well it was X-Rated when it was originally released.
 But considering it takes place during the 1930s about people trying to make the transition from silent films to talkies and that many turn to shoot stag films, it’s understandable and necessary.
 He asks what do you mean?
 I say well there’s full frontal nudity in this film both male and female.
 And he gestures to himself and I go no not you, but it’s there.
 I say trust me, I just watched the film, but I continue to praise it.
 He seems genuinely shocked to be even talking but the film from 1975 but he was completely engaged in the conversation.
 He even cleared up a gag that kept happening in the film with Clark Gable continually arriving at his character’s door.
 “Well the rumors go that Clark did porn before he became a star,” Richard explained.

 Little did I know that at least one of the J&S guys was losing their shit behind me.
-My writer Jim later told me he had to almost physically hold the guy back, as he kept saying to Jim,”Are you or I going to tell him to stop.”
-Now, to be fair, I did say I would make it quick and originally it did not seem like Richard wanted or was informed he was going to take photos that night.
+My writer Jim later told me he had to almost physically hold the guy back, as he kept saying to Jim, “Are you or I going to tell him to stop.”
+Now, to be fair, I did say I would make it quick.
+And as it began, it did not seem like Richard wanted, or more importantly was ever informed, he was going to take part in a photo shoot.
 Which one could make a case that it is on J&S for not informing him.
 However, Richard is a big boy and if he was done I don’t think there was a chance in hell he wouldn’t let me know.
 Plus, his wife was there too and neither ever gave me any inclination they were getting antsy or frustrated with me.